-There is a professional liability insurance requirement in ACEMAPP; please note the SON clinical department will complete the professional liability portion of your requirements.
+There is a professional liability insurance requirement in ACEMAPP; please note the SON clinical operations will complete the professional liability portion of your requirements.
 You are not required to purchase professional liability insurance.

 Students must maintain their own health insurance.
-Student health insurance is available through Graham Health Center for domestic students.
+For students who do not have personal heath insurance, information for health insurance coverage can be made available through Graham Health Center for domestic students.
 For cost and enrollment specifications please refer to the Graham Health website.
 Students are strongly encouraged to seek medical treatment in the event of an illness or injury that occurs in the clinical setting.
 Note: Clinical agencies are not required to provide free treatment for students and will bill individuals for use of their emergency or employee health services.
 OU does not cover any costs associated with student injuries or illness.